Where to Discuss?

 APSO python console [LibreOffice]

-If you need to debug, you can run APSO Console.
-Just type the function name importDir().
+If you need to debug, you can use the APSO Console.
+Simply type the function name importDir() to run the script.

 Merge CSV: Calc Macro: APSO Console